About the FMI Chair

 The Special Chair of Financial Market Infrastructures (“FMIs”) at the Tilburg School of Economics and Management at Tilburg University in the Netherlands was established in December 2010 as FMIs were under-researched and under-taught at universities worldwide relative to the fundamental importance of their economic function and contribution to global financial stability.
 The special chair provides a link needed between theory and practice as the study of FMIs requires thorough knowledge of the academic literature but also a lot of practical, tacit insights from the industry and familiarity with the regulatory environment.
 Professor Dr. R.J.(Ron) Berndsen has been appointed as professor for the Special Chair of Financial Market Infrastructures, and CCP12 will now sponsor his chair for the next 5 years.
 Previously, the Central Bank of the Netherlands (DNB) sponsored the chair.

 About Ron Berndsen

-Ron is editor-in-chief of the Journal of Financial Market Infrastructures and the Journal of Network Theory in Finance as well as a member of the Advisory Council of the SWIFT Institute.
+Ron is editor-in-chief of the Journal of Financial Market Infrastructures as well as a member of the Advisory Council of the SWIFT Institute.

-The author has been active in the field of payments and financial market infrastructures for over 18 years.
+He has been active in the field of payments and financial market infrastructures for over 19 years.
 He was Head of the Oversight Department and Head of the Market Infrastructures Policy Department at De Nederlandsche Bank.